neyralab/client-gateway/README.md

     const iv: Uint8Array = crypto.getRandomValues(new Uint8Array(12));
     const ivBase64 = Base64.fromByteArray(iv) - this is hat should be used as iv; we convert is to base64 and pass it as headers when send encrypted chunk to backend; when we need to decrypt chunk we get same iv from the information about the file (the iv when we encrypt a chunk should be same as we decrypt this chunk).
-3. activationKey -
+3. key -
     When you encrypt a chunk, you should generate and export the key (also we save it(keyBase64) to backend) const key = await crypto.subtle.generateKey({ name: "AES-GCM", length: 256 }, true, ["encrypt", "decrypt"]) const buffer = await crypto.subtle.exportKey("raw", key);
-    const keyBase64 = convertArrayBufferToBase64(buffer); - this is what should be used as activationKey; the key we use to encrypt file should be the same key we use when we decrypt this file;
+    const keyBase64 = convertArrayBufferToBase64(buffer); - this is what should be used as key; the key we use to encrypt file should be the same key we use when we decrypt this file;

 ### Encrypt chunk